 Founders—Pause for Breath!
 Effective Founders Take Time to Breathe Consciously

 Founders—Pause for Breath!
 Founders often forget they’re breathing, because they are so busy making things happen.
 This is true for other high pressure occupations, too.
-That is one of the reasons why there are a wide range of programs, apps and other tools to help founders and others pause for breath—and do better for themselves and those around them, through this simple form of meditation.
+That is one of the reasons why there are a wide range of programs, apps and other tools to help founders and others pause for breath.
+This enables them do better for themselves and those around them, through this simple form of meditation.

-Founders who pause for breath not only find that they can reduce their stress this way, they tend also to increase their focus, avoid distraction and stay in the moment, so that their venture keeps on track and becomes more effective.
+Founders who pause for breath, not only find that they can reduce their stress this way, they tend also to increase their focus, avoid distraction and stay in the moment. sIn consequence, their venture keeps on track and becomes more effective.
 This is the kind of startup advice that you won’t find on most startup sites, but I can tell you, it’s a secret worth sharing!
+Founders—pause for breath!

-You can start with just trying to stop what you’re doing or thinking—just for a minute or two to concentrate on you breath; in and out.
-Try it and see how it feels to just breathe, nothing else.
+You can start with just trying to stop what you’re doing or thinking—just for a minute or two—to concentrate on you breath; inhale and exhale.
+Founders—pause for breath.
+Try it and see how it feels to just breathe, and do do nothing else.
 Then when you can manage a minute or two, you can move on to longer spells of just breathing.
 If thoughts come up (and they will), practice letting them go, and return to the breath.